Our name is C5 Children’s School. It applies to both of our centers, the SF City Building Center and the CA State Building Center.

 C5 uses the Jellyperson log on all of our official business and program communications and on clothing and other products that are available for purchase by families and friends of C5 in support of our vision, values, and goals for optimal learning and development for children, families, community members, and early childhood professionals everywhere.

-For months, the children in the Elephants toddler classroom have been exploring dancing, a wide range of music, being a rock band, and performing.
+For months, the toddler children in the Elephants Classroom have been exploring creative movement, dancing, a wide range of music, being a rock band, and performing.